 HOW TO PROGRAM THIS INTO YOUR ROUTINE

-I love doing this movement 2-3 times per week with at least one day in between.
+I love doing this hip flexor exercise 2-3 times per week with at least one day in between.
 To start out, perform one round of 3x10 seconds like we did in the video above.
 To progress start to increase your time from 10, to 15, 20, 25, and eventually 30 seconds.

 TAKE IT A STEP FURTHER